Waves and Wave Motion: Describing Waves

 Ancient wave theories

-Much of the current understanding of wave motion has come from the study of acoustics.
+Much of our current understanding of wave motion has come from the study of acoustics.
 Ancient Greek philosophers, many of whom were interested in music, hypothesized that there was a connection between waves and sound, and that vibrations, or disturbances, must be responsible for sounds.
 Pythagoras observed in 550 BC that vibrating strings produced sound, and worked to determine the mathematical relationships between the lengths of strings that made harmonious tones.